Azure/azure-sdk-for-js/documentation/Generate-code-from-TypeSpec.md

 Run the command
 ```
-> path-to-generatedOutput.json is the detailed information of generated package, you can ignore it without pipeline.

 code-gen-pipeline --inputJsonPath=<path-to-generatedInput.json> --outputJsonPath=<path-to-generatedOutput.json> --typespecEmitter=@azure-tools/typespec-ts --local
 ```

+> path-to-generatedOutput.json is the detailed information of generated package, you can ignore it without pipeline. [generateOutput.json](https://github.com/Azure/azure-rest-api-specs/blob/main/documentation/sdkautomation/GenerateOutputSchema.json) is to show us the location of generated artifact and any other messages.

 This command will automatically:
 1. Generate package code with TypeSpec.